GoogleContainerTools/kpt-functions-sdk/docs/run.md

 git status
 ```

-Using `functions run`, you can declare a function and its `functionConfig` like any other configuration
+Using `fn run`, you can declare a function and its `functionConfig` like any other configuration
 file:

 ```sh